ahalol/PopuppyWP8/README.md

 Minimal code needed to start a dialog
 ==========

-`Manager.Show` is a static method that takes text parameters object and two `Action` statements: one to be triggered if user accepts a proposition and another if user turns it down.
+`Manager.Show` is a static method that takes text parameters object and two `EventHandler`s: one to be triggered if user accepts a proposition and another if user turns it down.

 `````c#
 var vars = new TextParams { Message = "Do you want to proceed?", Ok = "Yepp", Cancel = "Nope" };